uccser/cs-field-guide/csfieldguide/static/interactives/box-rotation/README.md

 - three

 ## Licenses
-The third-party libraries three and tween.js are used in these interactives, their corresponding license files are included in the ##TODO FIGURE OUT LICENSE FILES##
+The third-party libraries `three.js` and `tween.js` are used in these interactives, their corresponding license files are included in the `third-party-licences` directory.
-The teapot.json object file was obtained as part of the Three.js library, and its use is covered under the same license.
+The `teapot.json` object file was obtained as part of the `three.js` library, and its use is covered under the same license.